Multimode-cavity picture of non-Markovian waveguide QED: Testing the framework

-We note that the convergence rate is generally affected by $\phi$ and $L$, a major reason being the sinusoidal dipendence on these parameters of the coupling strength $g_\nu$ [\cf\eq\eqref{param2}].
-For analogous reasons, in general the convergence is not strictly monotonic, \ie it can happen that $N_A+1$ modes perform as $N_A$ or even worse \cite{SM}.
-Notwithstanding, convergence eventually occurs because $|g_\nu|\le g \sqrt{2/L}$ for any $\nu$ while the detuning $|\Omega_\nu-\omega_0|$ grows linearly with $\nu$ [\cf\eqs\eqref{param1}-\eqref{param2}].
 Although somewhat implicit in the above, it is worth stressing here that the advantage of the framework is not to provide a fast computational numerical tool (where efficient techniques exist already) but rather an intuitive physical picture connecting non-Markovian waveguide QED with cavity QED.
 This is illustrated next with some important instances.